Water Reuse Frequently Asked Questions

 Through the natural water cycle, the earth has recycled and reused water for millions of years.
 Water utilities use technology to speed up these natural processes.
 The Colorado River and the Mississippi River are two common sources of raw water in the United States.
 Along these rivers, communities often discharge wastewater upstream from other communities that will later treat the water for drinking purposes.
 The water from these rivers has been reused, treated, and piped into the water supply a number of times before the last downstream user withdraws the water.
 Water that is perceived as raw water has often been used recently.
 The quality of the water is much more important than the source of the water.
 Water utilities employ the best technology and follow stringent guidelines to treat water to a quality commensurate with the intended use.

 Nonpotable recycled water goes through a separate pipeline system to the customers.
 It is completely separate from the drinking water pipeline system.
 Periodic cross connection tests ensure that the nonpotable recycled water pipelines are not accidentally connected to the drinking water system.
 In addition, there is ongoing monitoring and testing of the nonpotable recycled water and drinking water systems to protect the public's health.

 Several states consider reclaimed water viable as a water source alternative, and have developed regulations with specific water quality requirements and or treatment processes for a variety of reuse applications.
 In other states water reuse regulations have been developed with the primary intent of providing a disposal alternative to surface water discharge.
 A few states have no specific regulations or guidelines on water reclamation and reuse, although programs may still be permitted with approval on a case-by-case basis.
-In 2004, the U.S. Environmental Protection Agency developed a technical document entitled Guidelines for Water Reuse, which was developed specifically for application in those states with no regulations for all or some type of reuse.
+In 2012, the U.S. Environmental Protection Agency released an updated technical document entitled Guidelines for Water Reuse, which was developed specifically for application in those states with no regulations for all or some type of reuse.